promptfoo/promptfoo/site/docs/guides/mistral-vs-llama.md

 # Mistral vs Llama 2: benchmark on your own data

-Mistral was recently launched as the "best 7B model to date".
-This claim is made on the basis of a [number of evals](https://mistral.ai/news/announcing-mistral-7b/) performed by the researchers.
+Mistral was announced as the "best 7B model to date" on the basis of a [number of evals](https://mistral.ai/news/announcing-mistral-7b/) performed by the researchers.
+Mixtral, a mixture-of-experts model, was recently [announced](https://mistral.ai/news/mixtral-of-experts/) with impressive eval performance.

 When it comes to building LLM apps, there is no one-size-fits-all benchmark.
 To maximize the quality of your LLM application, consider building your own benchmark to supplement public benchmarks.
-This guide describes how to compare Mistral-7B-v0.1 vs Llama 7B using the `promptfoo` CLI.
+This guide describes how to compare Mixtral 8x7b vs Mistral 7B vs Llama 7B using the `promptfoo` CLI.

 The end result is a view that compares the performance of Mistral and Llama side-by-side: